nestauk/cci_nepal/README.md

 ## Welcome!

-This repository contains the code and documentation for a collective crisis intellegence project with the Nepal Red Cross that looks at finding the optimum Non-food-related-items (NFRI) for different households.
+This repository contains the code and documentation for a project uses Collective Crisis Intellegence (CCI) to help the Nepal Red Cross find the optimum Non-food-related-items (NFRI) for different households.

 ### Background